Ro-ro cargo ships and passenger vessels pose specific safety challenges. Bureau Veritas works to address these risks while meeting owner requirements.

 - A global network of cybersecurity experts provides secure ship designs and efficient testing

-- Cyber compliance, detailed notations and practical guidelines for both ships in service and newbuilds
+- Cyber compliance, detailed notations and practical guidelines for both and

-- Industry-leading regulation compliance for BIMCO, Flag administration, IMO, IACS, OCIMF, and more
+- Industry-leading for BIMCO, Flag administration, IMO, IACS, OCIMF, and more